Keep Your Supporters Guessing with this Fun Fundraiser

 Place a small piece of cardboard, well hidden in the jar containing the number of items in the jar.
 That way when you open it up you will be able to confirm the original amount of items in the jar.
 It helps with the legitimacy of the fundraiser.

 What To Charge For A Guess

 This really depends on what type of prize that you have for the winner of the guessing fundraiser.
 If you have a trip to Cancun, then it would stand to reason to charge more than if the prize was a dinner for two.
 Regardless of whether or not the prize has been donated participants will pay more per guess for larger ticket items, helping you raise funds.
 Here are some suggestions that other organizations have found appropriate for their guessing contests:

 - Dinner for two - $1.00 per guess

 - Gift card ($100 value) - $2.00 per guess

 - Shopping Spree ($500) - $3.00 per guess

 Things to Remember

 With this type of fundraiser it is imperative that it be conducted in a well traveled place.
-If it is sitting in the corner somewhere the chances of people taking a guess is slim.
+If it is sitting in the corner somewhere the chances of people taking a guess are slim.
 Advertising your fundraising event, having volunteers spread the word and placing flyers will help you earn top dollar.

 You will also need to have a box to hold participants guesses as well as tickets.
 The tickets can be small pieces of paper that participants can write their name, address, phone number as well as guess on and place in the box.
 Remember to have any rules or policies clearly stated and in plain view for your participants to read when they are signing up for your guessing contest.